- No products in the cart.

 The tribal harvests wild honey in the forest and sold it to the local consumer.

-However, the honey that tribal harvests might be unhygienic, because, they squeeze the entire beehive damaging honeycomb as the whole which includes dead larvae and pollen.
+However, the honey that tribal harvests might be unhygienic, because, they squeeze the entire beehive damaging the honeycomb as a whole which includes dead larvae and pollen.

 This results in honey becoming cloudy and unsuitable though the honey is raw or natural.

-Beekeepers harvest raw honey with utmost sensible and sustainable way.
+Beekeepers harvest raw honey in the utmost sensible and sustainable way.

 There is no damage to the honeycomb in this process at all.
 Because they use extractor or centrifugal force in extracting the honey without damaging the honeycomb.